black-puppydog/twisterbook/INSTALL.md

 Since there are a bunch of components to install and I don't have the necessary know-how (yet) to automate all of this, here are a bunch of steps that are necessary.
 Let's hope I don't forget anything non-obvious...

-# MySQL
-MySQL will hold the scraped posts and profiles for now.
-Later I would like to use a proper full text search engine for this, probably SolR with a cassandra backend, i.e. Solandra.
-* Enter the commands from SQL-reminders.md

 # RabbitMQ
 The Message queue will be needed to distribute scraping tasks.
 * set up the docker from dockerfile/rabbitmq or install locally